codeccoop/posts-bridge/README.md

 ## Bridges

-Think of a bridge as a pipeline through which WordPress
+Think of a bridge as a mapping that bounds your backend data with a post type collection on your WordPress web page.
+Each item on your backend database can be converted to a post, and each field on your backend tables can be mapped to a post field or taxonomy.
+Once a bridge is configured, you can trigger manual synchronizations, or let Posts Bridge automatically synchronize content between the two sides on the background.

 ## Addons